 No. We do not do individual transcript reviews.
 All of your transcripts and your application must be submitted through NursingCAS.
 If you have a specific question about a course or courses transferring, you may contact Pete Heeley, director of transfer admissions, at email@example.com.

 Application information must be verified before review, which can take several weeks.
-Applications are reviewed monthly starting the end of June.
+Applications are reviewed on a rolling basis.
 You will be notified shortly after the review process.

 Information about cost can be found at www.une.edu/sfs/undergraduate/costs.
 Students who are admitted may qualify for a merit award and are encouraged to submit the FAFSA for additional funds.